 Things you can do NOW:

 Chances are you are most probably compensating some where in your body for the pain in another joint.
 This will most likely be subconscious and therefore you will be unaware of any gait (walking pattern) abnormality.

 For example, a painful knee might cause rotation of the pelvis, torsion on the lower back and/or hip dysfunction.

 Physical therapy and especially clinical Pilates are great ways to both diagnose and correct a muscular imbalance, as it’s a non-weight bearing exercise that strives to correct mal alignment and strengthening throughout the body.
 Correcting these imbalances could prevent further joint damage and degeneration.

-Another great form of non-weight bearing ca Want to add a caption to this image?
-Click the Settings icon. rdiovascular exercise is swimming or hydrotherapy, as long as it doesn’t aggravate the situation.
+Another great form of non-weight bearing cardiovascular exercise is swimming or hydrotherapy, as long as it doesn’t aggravate the situation.

 Fix the biological aspect.

 Whilst there is no scientific evidence that Glucosamine chondroitin supplements work, there is more than sufficient anecdotal evidence.
-This supplement along with a good fish oil supplement (most are deficient) can aide the lubrication of the joints and help to decrease the rate at which wear and tear take place.
+This supplement along with a good fish oil supplement (most are deficient) can aide the lubrication of the joints and decrease pain.

 This supplement can take up to 6-8 weeks to build in the system and for you to notice a difference.
 This works for some and not others.